Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Amy Meltzer

-Amy Meltzer works as Professional Learning Lead for PJ Library, where she designs in-person and virtual learning for family engagement professionals.
+Amy Meltzer works as the Senior Jewish Educator at the Foundation for Jewish Camp, where she provides insight and direction for a portfolio of educational initiatives to attract, educate, and engage families with young children and to ensure that the magic of camp is felt year-round and lifelong.
+Previously she served as Professional Learning Lead for PJ Library, where she designed in-person and virtual learning for family engagement professionals.
 Prior to joining the staff of the Harold Grinspoon Foundation, Meltzer served as the long-time kindergarten teacher and family educator at Lander-Grinspoon Academy.
 She was awarded the 2015 Covenant Award for excellence in Jewish education during her tenure at the school.
 Meltzer is the author of three children’s books – A Mezuzah on the Door, The Shabbat Princess, and Harvest Blessings – and the Jewish parenting blog Homeshuling.
 She is a former Outward Bound wilderness guide and Nature’s Classroom instructor and is the proud founding director of the Teva Learning Center.
 Meltzer received a M.A. in Education at Smith College, a B.A. at Wesleyan University, and spent two years as a Beit Midrash Fellow at the Drisha Institute.
 She lives with her family in Northampton, MA.

 More